qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/04-Categorical-Variables.md

 > ## Challenge 1
 >
-> Look again at the gallstones dataset.
+> Look again at the tuberculosis dataset.
 How many categorical fields does it
 > contain?
 > > ## Solution to Challenge 1
 > >
 > > There are seven categorical fields in this dataset: Gender, Obese,
-> > Smoking.Status, Alcohol.Consumption, Treatment, Rec, and Mult
+> > Smoking.Status, Alcohol.Consumption, Treatment, Rec, and ExtraPul
 > {: .solution}
 {: .challenge}

 ## Using factors for categorical data

-With the exception of Gender, all the categorical variables in the gallstones dataframe have been recorded as integer fields.
+With the exception of Gender, all the categorical variables in the tuberculosis dataframe have been recorded as integer fields.
 This may cause confusion because it would be possible in principle to analyse these as continuous variables.
 R includes the factor data type, which provides a way to store a fixed, predefined